gnif/LookingGlass/doc/install.rst

 screen saver, and ``-F`` to automatically enter full screen.

 Options may be provided with a short form, if available, or long form.
-Boolean options may be specified without a paramater to toggle their state.
+Boolean options may be specified without a parameter to toggle their state.

 Examples: